DigitalTwin-DentalSurgery-Simulation/Proof-Of-Concept/README.md

 ### [Middleware](src/DigitalTwin.Middleware.DataInput)

-The middeware supplies the INTO-CPS simulation with generated user data using the SimtoCare file.
+The middeware supplies the INTO-CPS simulation with generated positional simulation data.
 Run this after you have started the INTO-CPS simulation.

 #### Dependencies